binomialhq/poly/doc/SPECIFICATION.md

 Poly, instead, ignores any declarations related to transport and encoding schemes, making it agnostic to representational concerns and networking stacks.
 This enables the likes of content negotiation, or alternative protocols.
-Neither of those things is possible with OpenAPI or RAML.
+Neither of which is possible with OpenAPI or RAML.

 It must be said that Poly supports a disjoint (yet overlapping) set of features from those of RAML and OpenAPI, in the sense that neither is strictly a superset